samplics-org/samplics/README.rst

 ------------
 ``pip install samplics``

-if both Python 2.x and python 3.x is installed on your computer, you may have to use: ``pip3 install samplics``
+if both Python 2.x and python 3.x are installed on your computer, you may have to use: ``pip3 install samplics``

 Dependencies
 ------------